The Computer School

 School begins promptly each morning at 9:00 AM.
-It is important that all students arrive in time to participate in the morning homeroom period from 9:00 to 9:09 AM, as this is where important announcements are given, notices are collected, and record-keeping takes place.
+It is important that all students arrive in time to participate in the morning homeroom period from 9:00 to 9:20 AM, as this is where important announcements are given, notices are collected, record-keeping takes place, and students engage in independent reading.
 Any student arriving after 9:09 AM must report to the school office before going to class and will be officially marked late.
 Parents will be notified when students arrive very late or when a pattern of lateness develops.

-If your child is going to be absent from school for any reason, we ask that you send a note with your child the next day stating the reason for the absence.
+If your child is going to be absent from school for any reason, we ask that you send a note with your child the next day stating the reason for the absence, or email the CS Attendance.
 As per Chancellor’s Regulations, a note from a doctor or healthcare professional should be provided in cases of extended or frequent absence due to illness.
 As a general rule, students are responsible for completing all assignments missed due to absence, subject to the discretion of individual teachers.
 The only time an absence is erased from a student’s attendance record is when the student is either visiting another DOE school (and provides documentation) or is out because of religious observance.

 If you have any questions or concerns regarding your child’s attendance, please call Ms. Hodges in the Main Office at 917-441-1236.